 The imposter can disable Polus’s seismic stabilisers as one of their sabotage options, which is mechanically similar to reactor meltdowns in the previous maps – two crewmates must go to opposite sides of the map to prevent an instant failure.
 Polus also has just two visual tasks to keep in mind – clearing asteroids and MedBay scans.
 The canteen present in previous maps has been replaced by a central office, where players can call emergency meetings and chuck each other into lava.

 Hopefully this helps you get the upper hand next time you boot up Among Us with your friends!
-If you’re just getting started, take a look at our Among Us character list to learn about them, then move onto our Among Us skins guide to check out all of the cosmetics on offer.
+If you’re just getting started, take a look at our Among Us character list to learn about them, then move onto our Among Us hats guide to check out all of the cosmetics on offer.